jamesakm/Terraform-Information/README.md

 **How to use ?**

-1. Clone the repo to your local machine
+1. Clone the repo to your host using 'git clone'

 $ git clone git@github.com:jamesakm/Terraform-Information.git